neondatabase/neon/test_runner/README.md

 This directory contains integration tests.

 Prerequisites:
+- Python 3.6 or later
-- pytest, psycopg2
+- Python packages: pytest, psycopg2
+    - pytest 6.0 is required.
+    - __NOTE: `apt install` on Debian/Ubuntu won't work.__
+      They ship a much older version of pytest (and sometimes rename it to `pytest-3`.)
-    Install using something like this:
+    - Install using something like this:
         - `pip3 install pytest psycopg2` (Debian or Ubuntu)

-- an already compiled zenith + postgres tree
+- Zenith and Postgres binaries
-    - See the root README.md for details
+    - See the root README.md for build directions
+    - Tests can be run from the git tree; or see the environment variables below to run from other directories.
+- The zenith git repo, including the postgres submodule (for some tests, e.g. pg_regress)

 ### Running the tests